Erica Armstrong Dunbar '90 and Kathy Van Cleve (both current GFS parents) spoke about the recent book they co-authored for middle grade readers.

-Germantown Friends School and Friends Free Library present our Spring Community Writers Series event: A Special Afternoon with Erica Armstrong Dunbar and Kathy Van Cleve.
+Germantown Friends School and Friends Free Library presented our Spring Community Writers Series event: A Special Afternoon with Erica Armstrong Dunbar and Kathy Van Cleve.

-Please join us as Erica Armstrong Dunbar '90 and Kathy Van Cleve (both current GFS parents) speak about the recent book they co-authored for middle grade readers: Never Caught, the Story of Ona Judge: George and Martha Washington's Courageous Slave Who Dared to Run Away; Young Readers Edition.
+Erica Armstrong Dunbar '90 and Kathy Van Cleve (both current GFS parents) spoke about the recent book they co-authored for middle grade readers: Never Caught, the Story of Ona Judge: George and Martha Washington's Courageous Slave Who Dared to Run Away; Young Readers Edition.

 Erica Armstrong Dunbar '90 is the Charles and Mary Beard Professor of History at Rutgers University.
 Her second book, Never Caught: The Washingtons' Relentless Pursuit of Their Runaway Slave, Ona Judge (37Ink/Atria) was a finalist for the National Book Award in nonfiction and a winner of the 2018 Frederick Douglass Book Prize.
 The young readers' version of Never Caught (Aladdin/Simon and Schuster) was published in January 2019.